 UV Resin for DLP and DUP 3D Printers

 The 3D printing processes DLP, DUP or SLA are based on the layer-wise polymerization of UV sensitive resins.
-The resin, based on acrylate or epoxy polymeres, are filled in a vat (or tank) whereas the UV light is impacting from a transparent bottom (of glass or acrylic) the resin liquid when bottom-top-printers are used like the Milkshake3D or Gizmo.
+The resin, based on acrylate or epoxy polymeres, are filled in a vat (or tank) whereas the UV light is impacting from a transparent bottom (of glass or acrylic) the resin liquid when bottom-top-printers are used.
 Mostly such vat bottoms are coated with silicone or other elastomeres.
 Also, quite commonly now, FEP sheets are introduced as separating layer between the resin and the actual light source (beamer or display).
 Top-bottom printers use different vats to allow the light impacting from on top of the surface the resin.

 DruckWege Resin for DLP and DUP 3D Printers